magenta/magenta-demos/ai-jam-js/README.md

 ## CONTROLS

-Currently, the only way to change settings for the models is to use the keyboard shortcuts below.
+You can change various settings for the models and interactions using the buttons at the top left of the screen.
+Additionally, you may use the keyboard shortcuts below.

 | Key              | Action |
 |------------------|--------|